isharamaduranga/Blue_Ocean-Hotel_Reservation_System/README.md

 ## Description

-#### This Application is single Alone Application.And this Application developed for solving some problems of Hotel_Reservation_System and gives best Efficient service for them
+#### This Application is single Alone Application.And this Application developed for solving some problems of Hotel_Reservation_System and gives best Efficient service for all Customers.

 ## Main Functions of Application
 * Login Interface